AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/assurance.md

    >[!IMPORTANT]
    >
-   >Ensure you select a unique bundle identifier different fron the default one already entered in the Start project, as each bundle identifier needs to be unique.
+   >Ensure you use a unique bundle identifier, different fron the default `com.adobe.luma.tutorial.swiftui`  entered in the Start project, as each bundle identifier needs to be unique.

     ![Xcode signing capabilities](assets/xcode-signing-capabilities.png){zoomable="yes"}